 Reviewers may refuse to evaluate applications with figures that are too small for easy reading after printing.

-Applications with different settings for Description of Proposed Research or Tables and Figures will be rejected.
+Applications with different settings for Tables and Figures could be rejected.

 The Cancer Research Society is pleased to offer targeted funding opportunities to the scientific community through our regular competition.
 These grants on specific types of cancer are in addition to the regular operating grants applicable to all types of cancer.